 The impact will mainly be felt in relation to the enforcement of competition law by the UK authorities.
 The substance of UK competition law is very similar to that of EU competition law, and there is a statutory requirement (section 60 of the Competition Act 1998) to interpret the UK competition rules in a manner consistent with competition case-law of the European Court of Justice.
 There is a strong prospect that this link would be cut as a result of the vote to exit the EU.
 The effects will not be felt immediately as the CMA will look to the significant body of UK case law, which has developed consistently with EU law by virtue of section 60, as its main source of authority.
 EU competition case-law will in any event remain influential, even without the express statutory link, simply because of the similarity of the substantive provisions.
 It may therefore take some years for gaps to appear.
 UK courts will no longer have the facility of referring questions of interpretation of EU law to the European Court of Justice, currently an important driver of consistency in interpretation, and that is likely to gradually lead to divergence.

 EU "block exemptions" for categories of agreements such as distribution and technology licences currently also give rise to a "parallel exemption" from the UK prohibition.
-The operation of this parallel exemption will now need to be redefined and the government may take the opportunity to enact UK exemptions without the current strong single market focus of the EU rules, for example by permitting a greater degree of territorial restriction in these agreements than is currently the case under EU competition law.
+This parallel exemption system will now need to be redefined and the government may take the opportunity to enact UK exemptions without the current strong single market focus of the EU rules, for example by permitting a greater degree of territorial restriction in these agreements than is currently the case under EU competition law.
 Under the EU (Withdrawal) Bill, which was introduced into Parliament in July 2017, such EU block exemption regulations will be safeguarded in UK domestic law subject to modifications to be made by the relevant minister in a period of two years following the Brexit date.
 The UK government published a notice on 13 September 2018 stating that (in a "no deal" Brexit scenario) it will preserve these regulations in modified form in UK law, so that agreements that currently benefit from such parallel exemption will continue so to benefit in the UK.